gatech-genemark/GeneMark-ETP-exp/README.md

 Reference: TODO

-## Overview
+This repository contains documentation of experiments, data and results for the GeneMark-ETP project.

-This repository contains documentation of experiments, data and results for the GeneMark-ETP+ project.
+## Input data preparation

 ### Genome sequences